 Each student is expected to conduct a project related to the content area of the class that also resonates with your career goals.
 Depending on the nature of your chosen project, the product will vary.
-If you intend to be a scholar studying interpersonal communication, you may choose to conduct a standard research project.
-If you intend to be a scholar studying other aspects of communication, but anticipate you will likely be teaching an interpersonal class for undergraduates or want to weave interpersonal elements into another content area, you may choose to conduct research on a topic and develop a course assignment based on that research.
+If you intend to be a scholar studying health communication in some context, you may choose to conduct a standard research project.
+If you intend to be a scholar studying other aspects of communication, but anticipate you will likely be teaching a health communication class for undergraduates or want to weave health communication elements into another content area, you may choose to conduct research on a topic and develop a course assignment based on that research.
 If you intend to be a professional who is not an academic, you may choose to conduct research on a topic relevant to communication in the workplace and develop a training or intervention based on that research.